ahmadrosid/ahmadrosid/README.md

 ### Hi there 👋

-You can call me **Rosid**, I'm software engineer from Indonesia with focus on Backend Engineering.
+You can call me **Rosid**, I'm software engineer from Indonesia with focus on Backend Engineering with 7 years of experience.

 ### 🌱 I’m currently learning Rust